By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Male and female tourists have been targeted by drink spiking in Thailand, as widely documented by the country’s media.
 In some cases, the criminal’s aim was sexual assault, in others it was robbery.

 This is a particular risk to female solo travelers, who are viewed as vulnerable.
-So, if you’re heading out alone to a bar in Thailand, try to quickly find some new friends to hang with.
-Most importantly, never leave your drink out of your sight.
+So, if you’re heading out alone to a bar in Thailand, never leave your drink out of your sight.

-While we’re on the topic of drinks, a far bigger threat to you than drink spiking is becoming ill from tap water.
+While we’re on the topic of drinks, a more widespread threat to you than drink spiking is becoming ill from tap water.
 As a rule in Southeast Asia, never drink water served to you in a glass unless you see it poured from a sealed bottle of mineral water.
 I made this mistake in Kuala Lumpur once and was horrendously sick for three days.

 Another time, in Koh Samui, I became very ill after drinking multiple soft drinks at a basic beach bar.
 I’m near-certain the ice blocks in them were the culprit.
 Because some small Thai venues such as this try to save money by making their own ice cubes from filtered water.
 The problem is that, unless these filters are cleaned regularly, the water, or the ice made from them, will not be safe for consumption.